 LINK = http://seered.co.uk/ukrainedance.htm

 Teaching folk dance in Devon - free instruction for beginners!
-But you get to provide the venue - and the tea and biscuits.
+But you get to organise the venue.

 Despite not being a 'natural born dancer' I have become quite proficient.
 My dance diary for 2016 shows how much fun and exercise can be had for a few hundred pounds a year.